geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/css-configuration.md

 # Configuring CSS & Style {#css-configuration}

 To get to the CSS & Style configuration, you must be logged on as administrator.
-Open 'Settings' from the Administration page and select [CCS & Style]{.title-ref} configuration.
+Open 'Settings' from the Administration page and select ``CCS & Style`` configuration.

 ![](img/css-screen.png)